-The Walchem WECT400 Series controllers offer conductivity control of cooling tower water, control of corrosion/scale inhibitor feed, and with the WECT410 models, control of two biocide pumps.
+The Walchem WEDT410 Series controllers offer conductivity control of cooling tower water, control of corrosion/scale inhibitor feed, control of two biocide or dispersant pumps and pH or ORP control for acid feed or chlorination/bromination.
 The inhibitor pump may be selected to operate in one of the following modes:

-Feed and Bleed Feed and Bleed with Lockout Feed as a percent of Bleed Feed as a percent of Time Feed based on a Water Contactor input Feed based on a Paddlewheel water meter input
+Feed and Bleed

+Feed and Bleed with Lockout

+Feed as a percent of Bleed

+Feed as a percent of Time

+Feed based on a Water Contactor input

+Feed based on a Paddlewheel water meter input

-The WECT series cooling tower controllers are supplied with a temperature compensated electrodeless conductivity sensor.
+The WEDT series cooling tower controllers are supplied with a temperature compensated electrodeless conductivity sensor and a preamplified, pH or ORP electrode depending upon the model ordered.
 The controllers are microprocessor driven industrial type with on/off control outputs.
 A timed sample mode may be selected, and on small towers can reduce installation costs by eliminating the need for a sampling bypass line.
-An optional isolated 4-20 mA output that is proportional to the conductivity reading is available for all models.
+One or two optional isolated 4-20 mA outputs that are proportional to either conductivity or pH/ORP are available for all models.